KhosroBahrami/ObjectDetection_YOLOv3_Tensorflow/README.md

 # YOLOv3 Object Detector based on Tensorflow

-A TensorFlow implementation of the YOLOv3 for object detection.
+A TensorFlow implementation of YOLOv3 for object detection.

 It has been originally published in this research [paper](https://arxiv.org/abs/1804.02767).
 This repository contains a TensorFlow re-implementation of YOLOv3 which is inspired by the previous caffe